Monday, August 19, 2019

 Calgary Public Library has collaborated with Calgary Board of Education and Calgary Catholic School District to expand our access to TumbleBooks!
 This online resource offers unlimited access to a collection of eBooks for young children, their parents, and teachers, including more than 250 animated, talking picture books, Spanish and French books, read-along chapter books, non-fiction books, and games.

 This two-hour program for newcomers examines the school system in Calgary, including program choices, school fees and rebates, and homework help.
 It’s offered in partnership with the Calgary Bridge Foundation for Youth.
-Register online, in person, or by calling 403.260.2620.
+To register, call 403.230.7745 ext.
+201.